 In keeping with the mission of IPPSR, this project documents, updates, and distributes various datasets germane to research on pressing public policy issues.
 IPPSR is committed to research transparency, replication, and data reliability.
 These cross-state and cross-time datasets are free and publicly available for academics, policy analysts, students, policymakers, and the research community.
 We welcome notification of any errors, comments, and contributions of additional datasets.

 - Interactive Web Application for Online Subsetting, Visualization, and Analysis

 About the Dataset:

 This aggregated dataset is only possible because many scholars and students have spent countless hours creating, collecting, cleaning, and making data publicly available.
 Thus, if you use the dataset, please cite the original data sources.
+To quickly generate these citations, see our web application or R package - both can export citations for any variable in the dataset.
 For example, if you use the dataset to examine the relationship between the Policy Innovativeness Score created by Boehmke & Skinner (2012) and the Policy Liberalism Score created by Caughey & Warshaw (2015), you should include the following three citations:

 - Boehmke, Frederick J., and Paul Skinner.
 2012.
 “State Policy Innovativeness Revisited.”
 State Politics and Policy Quarterly 12(3):303-29.

 - Caughey, Devin, and Christopher Warshaw.
 2015.
 “The Dynamics of State Policy Liberalism, 1936–2014.”
 American Journal of Political Science 60 (4): 899–913.

 - Grossmann, M., Jordan, M. P. and McCrain, J. (2021) “The Correlates of State Policy and the Structure of State Panel Data,” State Politics & Policy Quarterly.
 Cambridge University Press, pp. 1–21. doi: 10.1017/spq.2021.17.